Qarik-Group/ultimate-guide-to-uaa/docs/authenticate-third-party-app.md

 ```
 uaa target https://192.168.50.6:8443 --skip-ssl-validation
-uaa get-client-credentials-token uaa_admin -s nnb2tbev0j82gxdz65xc
+uaa get-client-credentials-token uaa_admin -s <uaa_admin_client_secret>
 ```

 This time we use the client/client_secret values.
 We are giving the `uaa` application permission to interact with the UAA API as a peer: one application talking to another application.
+It has access to all users' data, albeit potentially scoped by functionality (e.g. it mightt be able to list all user information but not be able to modify them).
+We will discuss scoping in future.

 You can now use the `uaa` CLI to interact with your UAA.